One of my favorite scriptures comes from the Book of Mormon 2 Nephi 2: 24-25

 Forgiving ourselves for the stupid choices that we make is one of the most glorious parts of grace that the Savior gives us.
 Psalm 55:22 “Cast thy burden upon the Lord, and he shall sustain thee: he shall never suffer the righteous to be moved.”

-Today my invitation to you is to take that thing that’s holding you back and like the training wheels, through it out.
+Today my invitation to you is to take that thing that’s holding you back and like the training wheels, throw it out.
 It is of no use to you anymore.
-He is yours, and you are His!
+You are His, and He is yours!

 Have a great weekend my friends and I will catch you all again next week!